joelchrono12/joelchrono12.ml/_posts/2025-10-16-i-wanna-do-it-but-then-i-dont.md

 Once again, *that's literally me!*

-Committment is kind of difficult.
+Commitment is kind of difficult.
 Even for something that should be easy like writing two sentences in a journal, or something that should be fun, like actually playing the videogames you have.

 I've written a few posts about some of the issues I've been dealing with---which in the grand scheme of things aren't really a big deal, I guess---such as: